 STRATEGY AND FUNDAMENTALS

-When it comes to covered call writing, one is looking to leverage his long stock positions by extracting additional income on a regular basis.
+When it comes to selling covered calls, one is looking to leverage his long stock positions by extracting additional income on a regular basis.
 Look for opportunities of strength when engaging in this type of trading particularly after a significant move up after earnings or any news that lifts the stock.
 Allow yourself enough of an upside buffer built into the strike price to potentially realize more appreciation in the stock while collecting a premium.
 This allows continual value extraction for residual income while decreasing the average share price.
 Over the long-term this can make a meaningful impact on overall returns while mitigating risk for a given stock.
 The underlying shares are at risk of bring relinquished so ensure that your strike price is meaningfully above the average share price of purchase.

 IV Rank and Probability: